MoreliaTalk/morelia_protocol/README.md

   },
   "definitions": {
     "Flow": {
-      "title": "Flow with description and type",
+      "title": "List of flow with description and type", "type": "object",
-      "type": "object",
       "properties": {
         "id": {